HireAbo/awesome-interview-questions-5000-jobs/Social Sciences/Economics/Energy Economist.md

 Welcome to the Energy Economist Interview Preparation !
 This resource is designed to help you ace your Energy Economist interviews with confidence.

+A job as an Energy Economist within the field of Social Sciences, specifically Economics, involves the analysis and evaluation of energy-related policies, markets, and trends.
+Energy Economists are responsible for conducting research, collecting and analyzing data, and providing insights on the economic impact of energy production, consumption, and distribution.
+They assess the costs and benefits of various energy sources, such as renewable and fossil fuels, and develop strategies to optimize energy efficiency and sustainability.
+Energy Economists also contribute to the development of energy policies and regulations, suggesting measures to mitigate climate change and ensure a secure and affordable energy supply.

 ## 🚀 Overview

 Whether you're a seasoned Energy Economist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Energy Economist interviews to help you prepare and succeed.